General Terms And Conditions Of Sale Of DHL Express France

 In case of the Instructing Party entrusts goods in breach of the aforesaid specifications to DHL, those will travel at the own risk of the Instructing Party under disclaims of any responsibility of DHL.
 The Instructing Party will be held solely responsible for the damages of any kind caused by the goods without any recourse against DHL.

-Every Consignment, object or load unit must be clearly marked so that the following information can be quickly and unequivocally identified: the shipper, the destination, the consignee, the place of delivery and the nature of the goods.
+Every Parcels, object or load unit must be clearly marked so that the following information can be quickly and unequivocally identified: the shipper, the destination, the consignee, the place of delivery and the nature of the goods.
 The information on the label should correspond to those on the transport contract.

 The Instructing Party takes responsibility for all consequences of absence, insufficiency or defects in the conditioning, packaging, marking and/or labelling.

-3.3 Declaration obligations:
+3.3 Declaration obligations

 The Instructing Party responds to any failure to fulfil the obligation of information and declaration regarding the nature and characteristics of the goods, in particular those hidden because of their value and/or the desires that they are likely to rise to, their dangerous nature and their fragility.